Webuild Stadiums

 Stadionul „Al Bayt” - Qatar

 In this sense, engineering and technology serve people.
-Just like the FIFA 2022 World Cup stadiums built in Qatar, designed with acoustics capable of channelling thousands of voices into a single huge chorus, therefore enhancing supporters' experience; or like multifunctional stadiums, which besides having a football pitch, also include an athletics track.
+Just like the new 2022 FIFA World Cup stadiums in Qatar, designed with acoustics capable of channelling thousands of voices into a single huge chorus, therefore enhancing supporters' experience; or like multifunctional stadiums, which besides having a football pitch, also include an athletics track.

 The map of the main stadiums built by Webuild